Syntax-Surfer-1/Fire-Extinguish-Robot/README.md

   - **OBJECT_THRESHOLD_* (Front, Left, Right)**: Distance thresholds for object detection.
   - **OBJECT_DETECTION_DELAY**: Configurable delay after scanning to ensure stability before the next cycle.
 - **Servo Control**: The servo motor moves to predefined positions (left, right, center) during scanning, with a pause at each direction for accurate detection.
+- **Motor Driver Integration**: L298N motor driver used to control the robot's movement, including forward, reverse, and turning.

 ### Libraries Used 📚
 - **ESP32Servo**: For controlling the servo motor.